 The final season of Boardwalk Empire is underway.
 It is bittersweet for the fans who love the show and especially the fashion.
 The series began in 1920 and ended last season in 1924.
 Those four years set in motion a major change in men’s apparel from the gloomy Edwardian age to the vibrant mid-1920s.
-In addition to the fashions of Boardwalk Empire, The Great Gatsby and Downton Abbey are also set in the early to mid-1920s causing a 1920s men’s fashion revival.
+In addition to the fashions of Boardwalk Empire, The Great Gatsby and Downton Abbey are also set in the early to mid-1920s, causing a 1920s men’s fashion revival.
 Suddenly two tone shoes, striped suits, bow ties and hats have made it back into the mainstream.
 This makes it easier to find quality 1920s style men’s clothing than a few years ago.

 I often get emails asking “where can I find a complete 1920s costume?” online.
 The answer is usually “you can’t.”
-You can pick and piece together an outfit from multiple sources, but there is no one stop shop…until now.
+You can pick and piece together an outfit from multiple sources, but there is no one-stop shop…until now.
 Paul Fredrick has been a favorite website for vintage-inspired fashion seekers for many years.
-They have carried excellent dress shirts and suits that can work for the 1900s to 1950s.
+They have carried excellent dress shirts and suits that can work for the 1900s up to the 1950s.
 Back before I even began historical fashion costuming, I would ask men where they found their vintage style clothes and all of them said Paul Fredrick.
-Now Paul Fredrick has taken direct inspiration from Boardwalk Empire’s fourth season and added two-tone shoes, hats and accessories to their already classic collection.
+Now Paul Fredrick has taken direct inspiration from Boardwalk Empire‘s fourth season and added two-tone shoes, hats and accessories to their already classic collection.
 This is great news for male shoppers everywhere.

 I thought it would be helpful to put together a few Boardwalk Empire men’s clothing outfits, using only items at Paul Fredrick: